Should Christians Create Shock Art?

 The prophets were rebuking people who were worshiping other gods, sacrificing their children, and perverting the word of God.
 God doesn’t get graphic with us over minor issues but is gracious and merciful . . . slow to anger.
 It is only after continued disobedience and rebellious sinful choices he uses more extreme means to grab our attention.

-For instance, to a young boy who lied about how many cookies he ate, it would be inappropriate to ground him for a year, and to read the judgement of God upon Israel to this little boy as if the sin was equal.
+For instance, to a young boy who lied about how many cookies he ate, it would be inappropriate to ground him for a year, and to read the judgment of God upon Israel to this little boy as if the sin was equal.
 God is not casting this little one aside and sending him into exile over one or two cookies.

 But if you spent your life being selfish and sinful, it would be a different matter.
 If you had been taking advantage of others your whole life, you might not wake up from your pride and arrogance unless you had a vision like those in the classic work, A Christmas Carol by Charles Dickens.
 What the evil, selfish Scrooge requires in order to ‘wake up’ is the graphic visions of his past, present and future.
 His soul required a devastating level of shock and horror before his desensitized heart would wake up, and repent.
 The shock was used to expose the sin.
 This story demonstrates the shocking story played out before Scrooge.
 It is not shock art in the purest sense, but if you are identifying with Scrooge, the story is meant to grip your heart in the same way that godly shock art should grip your heart.